CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 Overall, we are encouraged with the development of our end-markets and our performance in terms of market share, price realization, discipline cost and inventory management; all of which have been achieved while delivering an improved comparable cash flow of performance for the quarter.

 A few highlights before we move into the overall results.
 We achieved an adjusted net income of $148 million in the third quarter with a corresponding adjusted diluted EPS of $0.11 per share, both more than double of last year.
-This was accomplished by the solid performance across all segments on increased activity levels resulting in an operating profit, up more than 40% at 5.5% margin, while we continue to improve our interest rate expense and adjusted effective tax rate as previously anticipated.
+This was accomplished with a solid performance across all segments on increased activity levels resulting in an operating profit, up more than 40% at 5.5% margin, while we continue to improve our interested expense and adjusted effective tax rate as previously anticipated.

 Last week, Fitch Ratings upgraded both CNH Industrial N.V. and our financial arm, CNH Industrial Capital LLC, to investment grade which is now the second rating agency to upgrade us to investment grade in the past six months.
 This is a promising development that allows us to be eligible for the main investment grade indices in the U.S. market.
 We will go further into this later in the call.